 How to Celebrate Moscato Day

-Some of the best ways to celebrate Moscato Day is to throw a wine-tasting party!
-Serve all kinds of Moscato from all kinds of vineyards.
-Serve some complimentary food with your Moscato, such as fancy cheeses and spicy paellas.
+Gather a group of friends, neighbors, family or coworkers to celebrate the day with a wine tasting event.
+Serve all different kinds of Moscato from a variety of vineyards.
+Include some complimentary food with the Moscato, including appetizers such as fancy cheeses and spicy paellas.

 Those who have a favorite vineyard or wine company might want to take this opportunity to research that company’s history and learn how they fermented their delicious grapes into Moscato.
 This fruity and floral wine is perfectly light and refreshing for drinking on a summer day.
 Here are some other interesting facts about Moscato wine:

 - Moscato has a fairly low alcohol content (usually between 5% and 7% alcohol by volume) so it’s great for a hot summer day or to serve at a large party.